-(a) notifying the appropriate managed care [behavioral health] organization of an admission for a behavioral health condition for which coverage is provided by Medicaid, Child Health Plus, Essential Plan, or any other government-sponsored or private coverage [on a fee-for-service basis] to an individual who is not also enrolled in the Medicare program or for individuals enrolled in the Medicare program, to an MCO providing services under title XVIII of the federal Social Security Act.
-Such notification shall be provided within two business days [24 hours] of such admission [or, for an admission occurring on a Friday, Saturday, Sunday or public holiday, by 5:00 p.m. on the next business day following such admission].
-When [Medicaid] coverage cannot be determined at the time of admission, notification shall be provided as soon as practicably possible after confirmation of coverage

-[Medicaid eligibility, but in no event more than 24 hours after such confirmation or, for a confirmation made on a Friday, Saturday, Sunday or public holiday, later than 5:00 p.m. of the next business day following such confirmation];
+(a) notifying the appropriate Managed Care [behavioral health] organization of an admission for a behavioral health condition for which coverage is provided by Medicaid, Child Health Plus, Essential Plan, or any other government-sponsored or private coverage[on a fee for service basis] to an individual who is not also enrolled in the Medicare program or for individuals enrolled in the Medicare program, to an MCO providing services under title XVIII of the federal Social Security Act.
+Such notification shall be provided within two business days[24 hours] of such admission [or, for an admission occurring on a Friday, Saturday, or public holiday, by 5:00 p.m. on the next business day following such admission].
+When Medicaid coverage cannot be determined at the time of admission, notification shall be provided as soon as practicably possible after confirmation of coverage[Medicaid eligibility, but in no event more than 24 hours after such confirmation or, for a confirmation made on a Friday, Saturday, Sunday or public holiday, later than 5 p.m. of the next business day following such confirmation];

-- (b) cooperating with utilization [concurrent] review activities; - (c) ensuring that the discharge plan for such an individual includes consideration of physical health needs and services; - (d) notifying such managed care[behavioral health] organization within 24 hours of the discharge of such an individual or, for a discharge occurring on a Friday, Saturday, Sunday or public holiday, by 5:00 p.m. on the next business day following such discharge; - (e) receiving and providing physical and mental health information, pursuant to section 33.13(d) of the Mental Hygiene Law; and - (f) seeking to obtain, [as needed,] such individual's consent to receive and provide information regarding substance use disorder treatment[such individual's substance use problems]as may be required pursuant to federal law.
+- (b) cooperating with utilization [concurrent] review activities; - (c) ensuring that the discharge plan for such an individual includes consideration of physical health needs and services; - (d) notifying such managed care [behavioral health] organization no later than 24 hours subsequent to the discharge of such an individual or by 5:00 p.m. the next business day following Friday, Saturday, Sunday and public holiday discharges; - (e) receiving and providing physical and mental health information, pursuant to section 33.13 (d) of the Mental Hygiene Law; and - (f) seeking to obtain, [as needed,] such individual's consent to receive and provide information regarding such individual's substance use disorder treatment[problems] as may be required pursuant to federal law.